 Noodle Talk, 2024

-Foam, plastic, carpet, wood
+Foam, plastic, carpet, wood16 x 3 feet

 Inspired by playground speaking horns and the simple technology of the speaking tube dating back to the 17th century, this installation encourages visitors to engage with sound in a simple, yet fun way.
 Noodle Talk was an extension of my project, Murmurations, which opened as an experimental radio project exploring the immateriality of memory.
 In this rendering of the project, the immaterial becomes tactile, allowing viewers to engage with their memories somatically.